Aswatth/Aswatth/README.md

 - 👋 Hi, I’m @Aswatth
 - 👀 I’m interested in developing apps and games
-- 🌱 I’m currently learning Xunit, Selenium asn Angular
+- 🌱 I’m currently learning Xunit, Selenium and Angular
 - 💞️ I’m looking to collaborate on developing applications
 - 📫 How to reach me aswatth56@gmail.com